Kenny Wormald: Dance career

 He began dancing at the age of six, after his mother saw him dancing to a New Kids on the Block video.
 At age 13, he won the Master Dance of New England and was named the Junior Mr. Dance of New England.
 A year later, at age 14, he was named Teen Dancer of Boston.

 At age 15, he was named Teen Mr. Dance of New England.
 In 1996, Wormald was selected to dance for President Bill Clinton at the White House as part of the annual Easter celebration.
 In 2002, he won the gold medal at the World Dance Championships in Riesa, Germany for a tap dance routine he performed.

 Wormald has appeared in music videos for Madonna, Mariah Carey, Chris Brown, Christina Aguilera, Nelly Furtado, BoA and JoJo.
 Wormald has been a back-up dancer for both Justin Timberlake and The Pussycat Dolls tours.

 In December 2006, Wormald was announced to have joined the MTV Jennifer Lopez-produced dance-oriented reality television series Dancelife which follows a group of aspiring dancers trying to make it in Hollywood.

+Personal life

+In 2019, a daughter was born to Wormald and Lauren Bennett.
+Bennett died in 2026.